poolifier/poolifier/README.md

 })
 ```

-Instantiate your pool based on your needed :
+Instantiate your pool based on your needs :

 ```js
 'use strict'